STEPS TO HOME OWNERSHIP

-Get your mortgage broker the information they need ASAP!!
+Get your mortgage broker the information they need ASAP

 Set a time with a home inspector ASAP

-While the Mortgage broker is working on your financing, you should book a time with a home inspector right away.
-Booking a home inspector sooner than later will give you extra time to deal with any problems that might come up.
+While the mortgage broker is working on your financing, you should book a time with a home inspector right away.
+Booking a home inspector sooner rather than later will give you extra time to deal with any problems that might come up.
 Note: A home inspector is a 3rd party and works directly for you.
 Your REALTOR® might have suggestions, or have preferred companies to refer, but it is your right and responsibility to pick a qualified home inspector.

 Pick up the condo documents and drop them off at a qualified condo document reviewer

 The listing REALTOR® will have the condo documents ready for you to pick up.
-You need to make arrangements to get them dropped off with a qualified condo document reviewer.
+You will need to make arrangements to get them dropped off with a qualified condo document reviewer.
 These professionals have experience in reviewing the financial standing of the condo corporation and will be able to explain the state of your condo to you in a way you can easily understand.
-Just like a home inspection you should review the condo documents as soon as possible so you can have any questions answered that might come up before the day to have to remove the conditions.
+Just like a home inspection, you should review the condo documents as soon as possible so you can have any questions answered that might come up before the day you have to remove the conditions.
 Note: A condo document review company is a 3rd party and works directly for you.
 Your REALTOR® might have suggestions, or have preferred companies to refer, but it is your right and responsibility to pick a qualified home inspector.

 Choose a lawyer and get the information to your REALTOR®